Community Engaged Network for All

 Human health is result of a complex interplay of many aspects of the individual, the family, their community and environment.
 Already many silos of information and data exist that contain health-related information.
 There are many ways to capture more data and therefore tremendous opportunity to understand health and disease more completely, with the goal of alleviating suffering.
 Aggregating information from individuals about their health and their lifestyle will help advance overall well-being for all.
 It is important that we gather lived experience, clinical records, device data, and health information from as many individuals as possible.
-CENA begins with ten conditions, but is open to all.
+CENA begins with nine conditions, but is open to all.

 If an individual is affected by one of the conditions that are part of CENA (Alstrom Syndrome, Klinefelter syndrome, Trisomy syndrome, Dyskeratosis congenita, Hepatitis, Inflammatory breast cancer, Joubert Syndrome, Metachromatic leukodystrophy, Gaucher, Pseudoxanthoma elasticum, PXE), they have an opportunity to engage in participant-centric research.
 In other words, individuals may share information that is important to them, as well as medical history, all of which will empower potential researchers to understand various conditions and discover relevant interventions.
-The ten organizations involved in CENA will engage their community, and build surveys based on the concerns of individuals affected by those conditions – a participant-centric focus - with input from interested researchers.
+The nine organizations involved in CENA will engage their community, and build surveys based on the concerns of individuals affected by those conditions – a participant-centric focus - with input from interested researchers.

-Researchers interested in researching these ten conditions, and various comorbidities, will access the data from this project for the purpose of answering questions significant to the community.
-We will be working with the ten disease advocacy organizations to determine what research questions are important to their community.
+Researchers interested in researching these nine conditions, and various comorbidities, will access the data from this project for the purpose of answering questions significant to the community.
+We will be working with the nine disease advocacy organizations to determine what research questions are important to their community.
 These questions will be shared in the Open Proposal portal at UCSF where we will invite researchers to comment on and refine these potential research questions.

-CENA is interested in developing partners who will help engage individuals and families affected by the ten conditions through website applications, flyers, newsletters, mailings, social media and any means possible.
+CENA is interested in developing partners who will help engage individuals and families affected by the nine conditions through website applications, flyers, newsletters, mailings, social media and any means possible.
 Please contact Renee Beauregard, CENA Outreach Coordinator, for more information.